mapbox/mapbox-studio-classic/docs/HOWTO-sources.md

 You can also view the data fields for a layer when in the configuration view for a layer by switching the toggle in the upper left corner from __Configure__ to __Fields__.

+### Project settings

+Click on the __Settings__ button to bring up the project settings panel.
+Here you can set information about your project as a whole, such as a name, description, and attributing your data sources.

+The __Minzoom__ and __Maxzoom__ are also important - these define which [zoom levels](https://www.mapbox.com/foundations/how-web-maps-work/#tiles-and-zoom-levels) will be included in your source.
+The Minzoom defines how far out users will be able to zoom and still see data, but Maxzoom is a bit different.
+Maxzoom defines the maximum zoom level your source will *store* data for, but it's possible to *display* this data at even higher zoom levels.
+This is referred to as *overzooming* and allows for great efficiency in creating and storing vector tiles, reducing the number of tiles required by several orders of magnitude.

+As a general rule, vector tiles are useful for about 4-6  levels of overzooming, eg the data in a zoom level 14 tile can be stretched out and look great up to zoom level 18 or 20.

+If you wish you can leave the project settings as they are and come back to adjust them at any time.

 ### Saving

 At this point you should save your project.
 Click the __Save As__ button at the top of the window, or use the keyboard shortcut `Control+S` (`Command+S` on Mac OS X).